kkonstantinidis/ByzShield/README.md

 ## AWS EC2 setup
 The first steps we need to do before installing the required packages are
- - [Install] and [configure] AWS CLI on the local machine (tested with version 2.0.16)
+ - [Install] and [configure] AWS CLI on the local machine (tested with version 2.0.16).
- - Add Night Mode
+ - [Launch] an AWS EC2 instance of type "Ubuntu Server 16.04 LTS (HVM), SSD Volume Type (64-bit (x86))".
+We will install our prerequisites on this instance and we will use it as a basis to create PS/worker instances (see AMI)

 ## Prerequisites/Anaconda installation (both local and remote)
 ```sh